VGraupera/note-to-self-watchface/README.md

 Note to Self Watchface
 ======================

-Pebble watch face with configurable note to self
+Note to Self is watchface for the [Pebble Smartwatch](https://getpebble.com) with configurable note to self.
+Add a note to that will be shown along with the date and time.
+Useful to keep track of goals, reminders, etc.